appwrite/appwrite/CONTRIBUTING.md

 Now submit the pull request and , click on `Create pull request`.
 6. Get a code review approval / reject
 7. After approval, merge your PR
-8. GitHub will automatically delete the branch, after the merge is done. (they can still be restored).
+8. GitHub will autodelete the branch, after the merge is done. (they can still be restored).

 ## Setup From Source

 To set up a working **development environment**, just fork the project git repository and install the backend and frontend dependencies using the proper package manager and create run the docker-compose stack.

-> If you just want to install Appwrite for day-to-day usage and not as a code maintainer use this [installation guide](https://github.com/appwrite/appwrite#installation).
+> If you just want to install Appwrite for day-to-day usage and not as a code maintainer, use this [installation guide](https://github.com/appwrite/appwrite#installation).

 Please note that these instructions are for setting a functional dev environment.
-If you want to set up an Appwrite instance to integrate into your app, you should probably try and install Appwrite by using the instructions in the [getting started guide](https://appwrite.io/docs/getting-started-for-web) or in the main [README](README.md) file.
+If you want to set up an Appwrite instance to integrate into your app, probably try to install Appwrite by using the instructions in the [getting started guide](https://appwrite.io/docs/getting-started-for-web) or in the main [README](README.md) file.

 ```bash
 git clone git@github.com:[YOUR_FORK_HERE]/appwrite.git